 Early Orientation Program:

-The major focus of Early Orientation is to provide students and parents with an overview of disability services.
+The major focus of Early Orientation is to provide students and parents with an overview of Student Accessibility Services.
 Some of the benefits of attending Early Orientation include: meeting and working with your Week One peer adviser before the incoming class arrives on campus; meeting other students attending programs that begin early; having some additional time to transition and find your way around campus; the ability to attend small workshops offered by various offices on campus; forming lasting friendships with your peers as a result of attending a small pre-orientation program.

 Timeline for Early Orientation